 - verify a candidate's identity.
 Identification checking guidelines can be found on the GOV.UK website; - obtain an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity); - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - verify the candidate's mental and physical fitness to carry out their work responsibilities.
 A job applicant can be asked relevant questions about disability and health in order to establish whether they have the physical and mental capacity for the specific role; - verify the person's right to work in the UK.
 If there is uncertainty about whether an individual needs permission to work in the UK, then we will follow advice on the GOV.UK website.
 If the person has lived or worked outside the UK, make any further checks the school consider appropriate including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - request a 'Certificate of Good Conduct' (or equivalent) from any country in which the successful applicant has lived or worked for six months or more since the age of 16.
-If this cannot be secured employment will be subject to a risk assessment carried out by the Principal; - request details for two referees; one must be the current or most recent employer; - ensure that a candidate to be employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012; - check that the individual is not disqualified under the 2018 Childcare Disqualification Regulations.
+If this cannot be secured employment will be subject to a risk assessment carried out by the Principal; - request details for two referees; one must be the current or most recent employer; - check for a prohibition of teaching, where appropriate; - ask the candidate to sign a disqualification of the childcare act; - verify professional qualifications, as appropriate;

-- verify professional qualifications, as appropriate.
-The Teacher Services' system is used to verify any award of qualified teacher status (QTS), and the completion of teacher induction or probation. - check that a person taking up a management position as described at paragraph 111 of Keeping Children Safe in Education 2018 is not subject to a section 128 direction made by the Secretary of State.
+• check that a person taking up a management position as described at paragraph 111 of Keeping Children Safe in Education 2018 is not subject to a section 128 direction made by the Secretary of State.